Posted in Early Montclair, History

 In June of 1927, it was announced that the school would be open for four weeks during summer vacation.

-The 1920s showed significant growth in Montclair, and the bible school started having Sunday services for the area’s residents.
-They held Easter Services up on Skyline Dr and festive Christmas services.
+The 1920s saw significant growth in Montclair, and the Bible school began holding Sunday services for the area’s residents.
+They held Easter Services up on Skyline Drive and festive Christmas services.

 Sunrise Service Circa 1928